How Fast Will My Child Learn?

 1. Watch this Ted Talk to learn what is the MOST important factor.
 I 100% agree with this.
 I see it all the time in the hundreds of students I’ve taught.
 I reinforce it in all my classes and hope that the parents of my students will also reinforce this trait in their children for a lifetime of success.

 2. The more my students swim in between lessons the faster they learn.
 Those who swim more (practice) in between lessons learn faster.
 You wouldn’t expect your child to learn how to play the piano by ONLY going to lessons would you?
 No. You know that practicing any new skill is an important step in the learning process.
+Don’t be surprised at your child’s slow progress if they never get pool time in between lessons.

 3. Consistent attendance for lessons.
 Those students who miss a lot of lessons are simply not going to be able to progress in their lessons because they will need to keep repeating the same lessons and will use lesson time for practice time.
 I have a ZERO CANCELLATION POLICY as a result of too many parents putting swimming lessons at the bottom of their priority list and skipping lessons whenever some little thing comes up in their lives.
 Parents who miss a lot of lessons are ultimately disappointed in their child’s slow progress.
 Those who never miss a class are super happy with the amazing progress their child makes week after week.
 So I’ve learned I have to have this policy for the benefit of my students.
+If swimming lessons are not a high priority for you then I’m probably not the best instructor for you.

-7. How much do you want your child to learn?
+8. How much do you want your child to learn?
 If you only want them to be able to keep their heads above water they won’t need as many lessons as a child who becomes a strong swimmer.
 If a child wants to become advanced and try out for the swim team they will need even more lessons to learn those advanced skills.

-8. How important is having your child become a strong swimmer to you and your family?
+9. How important is having your child become a strong swimmer to you and your family?
 Those parents who reinforce to their children that becoming strong swimmers is a critical life skill, their children work extra hard in lessons.
 They know their parents will not be happy if they goof off in lessons and will reprimand them for not giving lessons their 100% effort.
 These parents also swim with their children in between lessons and show them how much fun swimming is.
 They want their children to be safe in and around water, have a life long skill, have fun in the water and have the ability to use swimming as a healthy, fun exercise option throughout their lives.
 Quite a number of my students learn faster when they have older brothers/sisters, cousins, neighbors, and/or friends who are really good swimmers.
 Regardless of their ages having an important person in their lives who are good swimmers and have fun swimming is one of the BEST motivators for even my most scared students.

 Previous